 Large and small events are not equally concerned by those statistics.
 Figure 7 shows that the probability of presence is highly dependent on peak flux and the chance to miss a small peak (maximum flux in the window $[f + 2\sigma : f + 5\sigma]$, f being the background average flux) is much higher than the chance to miss a large one (maximum flux above $f + 8\sigma$).
 However, it is worth noticing that major eruptions can also be missing from the record, as it has already been observed in other studies [Castellano et al., 2005; Delmas et al., 1992].
 The most obvious example in our case is the Tambora peak (1815 AD), absent in 2 of our 5 drillings, while presenting an intermediate to strong signal in the others (Figure 8).
 The reason for the variability in event occurrence has been discussed already by Castellano et al., [2005].
 In the present case of close drillings, long-range transport and large-scale meteorological conditions can be disregarded due to the small spatial scale of our study; the snow drift and surface roughness is certainly the main reasons for missing peaks.
-The fact that two close events as UE 1809 and Tambora are so differently recorded indicates how punctual, in time and space postdepositional effects can affect the recording of eruptions.
+The fact that two close events as UE 1809 and Tambora are so differently recorded indicates that post-depositional effects can affect the recording of eruptions very variably in time and space.

-273 Variability in signal strength
+Variability in signal strength

-274 To compare peak height variability, detected peaks were corrected by subtracting the background from peak maximum.
-We considered C_i/C{mean} variations, C_i being the SO_4^{2-} maximum concentration in core 275 i (1 to 5), and C{mean} being the mean of those concentration for the event i.
-For concentration values, 276 277 positive by definition, the log-normal distribution is more appropriate; geometric means and geometric 278 standard deviations were used, as described by Wolff et al., [2005] (Table 3).
-In our calculation, the 279 geometric standard deviation based on 2 cores is 1.35; in other words, maximum concentrations are 280 uncertain by a factor 1.35.
-This factor is slightly lower than the one obtained in Wolff et al., [2005] 281 (1.5).
-Our cores are drilled closer (one meter from each others, instead of 10 m for Wolff et al.), which 282 might slightly reduce the uncertainty.
-The peaks height variability obtained by averaging 5 cores 283 (1.21), matches Wolff et al. forecast.
-Based on a 50 % uncertainty on 2 cores, Wolff et al. predicted a 284 20 % uncertainty on a 5 cores study (consistent with a reduction of the standard deviation by a factor 285 of $1/\sqrt{n}$, by averaging n values).
-Comparing the peaks maxima enables us to compare our study with 286 Wolff's study, also based on peaks maxima.
-However, in our case, comparing maxima induces a bias 287 related to the sampling method: with a two centimeters resolution on average, peak's height is directly 288 impacted by the cutting, which tends to smooth the maxima.
-Comparing the total sulfate deposited 289 during the event is more appropriate.
-Proceeding on a similar approach, but reasoning on mass of 290 deposited sulfate rather than maximum concentration, the obtained variability is higher than 291 previously: 41 % uncertainty on volcanic deposited sulfate mass, on a 5-cores study (F_i/F{mean}, F_i being 292 the mass flux of peak i), and 56 % uncertainty on a 2-cores comparison (F_i/F_1).
+To compare peak height variability, detected peaks were corrected by subtracting the background from peak maxima.
+We considered C_i/C{mean} variations, C_i being the SO_4^{2-} maximum concentration in core i (1 to 5), and C{mean} being the mean of those concentrations for the event i.
+Ci is considered nil if the peak is not detected in a core.
+For concentration values, positive by definition, the log-normal distribution is more appropriate; geometric means and geometric standard deviations were used, as described by Wolff et al., [2005] (Table 3).
+In our calculation, the geometric standard deviation based on 5 cores is 1.49; in other words, the maximum concentration of a peak in one core is uncertain by

+49%.
+This factor is completely in agreement with the one obtained in Wolff et al., [2005] (1.5).
+Having n cores allows for a reduction of the uncertainty on the mean (standard error of the mean) by a factor $1/\sqrt{n}$.
+The peak heights mean obtained from 5 cores is therefore uncertain by 22%.
+Comparing peaks maximum induces a bias related to the sampling method: with a two centimeters resolution on average, peak's height is directly impacted by the cutting, which tends to smooth the maxima.
+Comparing the total sulfate deposited during the event is more appropriate.
+Proceeding on a similar approach, but reasoning on mass of deposited sulfate rather than maximum concentration (and considering F_i/F{mean} , F_i being the mass flux of peak i), the obtained variability is higher than previously.
+The uncertainty on the flux for one measurement is 65 % (based on the standard deviation of the mean), and the uncertainty of the mean (standard error of the mean) is therefore close to 30%.
 The difference in the signal dispersion between the two approaches rests on the fact that peak maximum has a tendency to smooth the concentration profile as a consequence of the sampling strategy.
 This artifact is suppressed when the total mass deposited is considered.
-In any case, uncertainty seems to be significantly reduced when comparing 5 cores instead of 2.

-298 Conclusion:
+Conclusion: